-This sworn law enforcement class performs all Police Officer assignments found in a municipal police department with additional duties as an assistant supervisor or as a shift commander in the absence of a Sergeant.
+This sworn law enforcement class performs all non-supervisory assignments found in a municipal police department.
 While incumbents are normally assigned to a specific geographic area for patrol or traffic enforcement, all functional areas of the law enforcement field are included.
-A Successful performance of the work requires a team- oriented individual who takes pride in serving the community, is flexible and is a problem-solver, and is highly motivated and able to motivate others.
-This class is distinguished from Police Sergeant in that the latter is the full supervisory level.
+Successful performance of the work requires a team- oriented individual who takes pride in serving the community, is flexible and is a problem-solver, and is highly motivated and able to motivate others.
+This class is distinguished from Police Sergeant in that the latter is the first supervisory level in this sworn class series.